-PUBLIC INSTRUCTIONS

-(Please Read)

-- 1. Public are directed to view the cars whilst standing within the markers indicating the limits of the controlled public area viewing outside those areas indicated is prohibited. - 2.
-Public must not stand in prohibited areas and must at all times stand behind the bunting or barriers which mark the public area. - 3.
-The instructions of the Spectator Marshals must be obeyed.
-The Spectator Marshal has the power to have a stage postponed until the Public View Point is controlled to his/her satisfaction. - 4.
-It is prohibited to ignore the public instructions and find your own way around.
-Not only is there a danger of meeting up with an oncoming vehicle, but many roads have wash-aways, collapsed bridges, etc. which are potentially hazardous for the driver.
+PUBLIC INSTRUCTIONS (Please Read) 1 Public are directed to view the cars whilst standing within the markers indicating the limits of the controlled public area - viewing outside those areas indicated is prohibited.
+2 Public must not stand in prohibited areas, and must at all times stand behind the bunting or barriers which mark the public area.
+3 The instructions of the Spectator Marshals must be obeyed.
+The Spectator Marshall has the power to have a stage postponed until the Public View Point is controlled to his / hersatisfaction.
+4 It is prohibited to ignore the public instructions and find your own way around.
+Not only is there a danger of meeting up with an oncoming off road vehicle, but many roads have wash-aways, collapsed bridges, etc. which are potentially hazardous for the driver.
 The main public route has been surveyed and is safe.